AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 ![targets](/LR.png)

-These cases encapsulate all combinations of imablences that can be encountered in a binary search tree.
-To better understand this concept it is important to estalish the idea of a node being 'left-skewed' or 'right-skewed'.
-Consider again the defenition of the balance factor:
+These cases encapsulate all combinations of imbalances that can be encountered in a binary search tree.
+To better understand this concept it is important to establish the idea of a node being 'left-skewed' or 'right-skewed'.
+Consider again the definition of the balance factor:

 $$B_f(n) = \operatorname{Height}(\operatorname{LeftSubtree}(n)) - \operatorname{Height}(\operatorname{RightSubtree}(n))$$